saprismhq/saprism/replit.md

 ### Frontend Architecture
 - **Framework**: React 18 with TypeScript for type safety and modern development
-- **Build Tool**: Vite for fast development and optimized production builds
+- **Build Tool**: Vite for fast development server and optimized production builds
 - **UI Framework**: Tailwind CSS with shadcn/ui components for consistent design
 - **State Management**: TanStack Query (React Query) for server state management with caching and synchronization
 - **Routing**: Wouter for lightweight client-side routing